cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 # Usage

-The script plugin comes preinstalled with the default agent packages and is defined in `types.yaml`.
+The script plugin comes pre-installed with the default agent packages and is defined in `types.yaml`.

 ##  Hello World